 The typical semester course load at LdM is 15-16 credits (4-5 classes); the January and summer session course load is 3-6 credits (1-2 classes).
-Students are required to work with their academic advisor or program director to select courses that will transfer back to UW-Stout.
+Students are required to work with their academic adviser or program director to select courses that will transfer back to UW-Stout.

 Three Cities Program